Home

 The objective of this research project is the development of a cost-effective TL-3 post-and-beam type bridge rail system designed for mounting to the steel fascia beam of Ohio rural bridges.

-Guidelines for Shielding Bridge Piers (NCHRP 12-90)
+NCHRP Project 12-90: Guidelines for Shielding Bridge Piers

 This project developed risk-based guidelines that quantify when bridge piers should be investigated for vehicular collision forces or be shielded with a longitudinal barrier.
 The results of this research were published as NCHRP Research Report 892 in 2018, which is available here: Guidelines for Shielding Bridge Piers